cosmos/sdk-tutorials/academy/3-my-own-chain/create-message.md

 Flags:
    -a, --account-number uint      The account number of the signing account (offline mode only) -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync")
-       --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
+       --dry-run                  Ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign --gas string               Gas limit to set per-transaction; set to "auto" to calculate sufficient gas automatically (default 200000)
 ...
 ```